antoniuslee/EKSWorkshop/readme.md

 IMPORTANT!
 If you Cloud9 by default STEP2 will failed because Cloud9 rotate credentials (secret/access key) and this is not supported by kubectl, because it detect/match the exact access key that represent IAM User that is used to initially create the cluster.
-If you use Cloud9, then ensure you go to Preferences -> AWS Settings -> Turn off "AWS managed temporary credentials
+If you use Cloud9, then ensure you go to
+> Preferences -> AWS Settings -> Turn off "AWS managed temporary credentials" and go to your Cloud9 terminal and run
+'''bash
+  aws configure
+'''
+to configure your credentials and region where you run EKS Cluster.

 #### 4. install kubectl
    ```bash